A new chapter in harbourside hospitality

 The design upgrades for the Hyatt Regency involved the masterplan, renovation and expansion of the hotel.
 The new spaces pay homage to the maritime heritage of Darling Harbour where the hotel is located.

-The refurbishment maximises water views and establishes a new link between the heritage sandstone buildings and the bustling harbour.
+The refurbishment for M&L Hospitality maximises water views and establishes a new link between the heritage sandstone buildings and the bustling harbour.
 The lobby is conceived as an expansive interior piazza, bolstered by a sweeping stair and cascading chandeliers.
 The lobby bar is an activated backdrop, defined by suspended rope screens that speak to the site’s nautical past.

 Jeffery Copolov